unnamed/creative/docs/server/handle-request.md

 ### Handler

-A handler is a `ResourcePackRequestHandler` implementation, it receives a parsed `ResourcePackRequest` which contains the player uuid, username, client version, and pack format.
+A handler is a `ResourcePackRequestHandler` implementation, it receives a *(nullable)* `ResourcePackDownloadRequest` which contains the player uuid, username, client version, and pack format.
 It also receives an `HttpExchange` used to set the response information

+The received `ResourcePackDownloadRequest` is null when the server couldn't parse the received information from the request. `null` indicates that the request was not made from a vanilla Minecraft client.

+Please also note that the information may be spoofed, and may not be actually sent by the client.

 Example: